Beam-energy dependence of correlations between mean transverse momentum and anisotropic flow of charged particles in Au+Au collisions at RHIC

 The resulting $\rho(v^{2}_{2},[p_{T}])$ correlator~\cite{Giacalone:2020byk,Lim:2021auv,Bozek:2016yoj,Bozek:2020drh,Schenke:2020uqq,Giacalone:2020dln,ATLAS:2021kty}, is obtained via Eqs.~\ref{eq:2-1}, \ref{eq:2-5} and \ref{eq:2-7}:

-The presented measurement's systematic uncertainties are evaluated from variations in the analysis cuts for event selection, track selection, and nonflow suppression. (i) The systematic errors due to the event selection were obtained by modifying the vertex selection criteria to require the vertex position to be in either the positive or negative half of the allowed region along the beam. (ii) Track selection was varied by (a) reducing the distance of the closest approach (DCA) between a track and the primary vertex from its nominal value of 3~cm to 2~cm and (b) increasing the number of TPC space points used from more than $15$ points to more than $20$ points. (iii) The pseudorapidity gap, $\Delta\eta~=~\eta_{1}-\eta_{2}$ for the track pairs, used to reduce the nonflow effects due to resonance decays, Bose-Einstein correlations, and the fragments of individual jets, was varied from $\Delta\eta = 0.7$ to $\Delta\eta = 0.9$.
+The presented measurement's systematic uncertainties are evaluated from variations in the analysis cuts for event selection, track selection, and nonflow suppression. (i) The systematic errors due to the event selection were obtained by modifying the vertex selection criteria to require the vertex position to be in either the positive or negative half of the allowed region along the beam. (ii) Track selection was varied by (a) reducing the distance of the closest approach (DCA) between a track and the primary vertex from its nominal value of 3~cm to 2~cm and (b) increasing the number of TPC space points used from more than $15$ points to more than $20$ points (out of a maximum of 45 space points per track in the STAR TPC). (iii) The pseudorapidity gap, $\Delta\eta~=~\eta_{1}-\eta_{2}$ for the track pairs, used to reduce the nonflow effects due to resonance decays, Bose-Einstein correlations, and the fragments of individual jets, was varied from $\Delta\eta = 0.7$ to $\Delta\eta = 0.9$.
 The overall systematic uncertainty, assuming independent sources, was taken to be the quadrature sum of the uncertainties resulting from the respective cut variations.
-Depending on beam energy, they range from 5\% to 9\% from central to peripheral collisions.
-The $\Delta\eta$ variation is the dominant systematic uncertainty source.
+The systematic uncertainties depend on both beam energy and collision centrality, and vary from 5\% to 9\%.
+The $\Delta\eta$ variation is the dominant source of systematic uncertainty.

-The comprehensive beam energy measurements reported in this paper help theoretical models constrain their initial conditions and better estimate how \etas varies with baryon chemical potential and temperature.
+The comprehensive beam energy measurements reported in this paper will help theoretical models constrain their initial conditions and better estimate how \etas varies with baryon chemical potential and temperature.
 Hence, it is instructive to compare our measurements to available theoretical predictions.
-In this work, our measurements at \roots = 200 GeV are compared to two theoretical models: (i) The IP-Glasma+(3+1)D MUSIC+UrQMD model~\cite{Schenke:2019ruo, Schenke:2020uqq}, which utilizes an initial state generated from the IP-Glasma framework, followed by the MUSIC viscous hydrodynamic model with \etas of 0.12, and the UrQMD afterburner. (ii) The Trento+Hydro model~\cite{Alba:2017hhe}, which employs initial conditions from the T$_R$ENTo model with a viscous hydrodynamic model with \etas of 0.05. { In both models, the \etas value selection was chosen to reproduce the experimental measurements of the anisotropic flow and particle spectra.}
+In this work, our measurements at \roots = 200 GeV are compared to two theoretical models: (i) The IP-Glasma + (3+1)D MUSIC + UrQMD model~\cite{Schenke:2019ruo, Schenke:2020uqq}, which utilizes an initial state generated from the IP-Glasma framework, followed by the MUSIC viscous hydrodynamic model with \etas of 0.12, and the UrQMD afterburner. (ii) The Trento+Hydro model~\cite{Alba:2017hhe}, which employs initial conditions from the T$_R$ENTo model with a viscous hydrodynamic model with \etas of 0.05.
+In both models, the \etas value selection was chosen to reproduce the experimental measurements of the anisotropic flow and particle spectra.